pact-foundation/docs.pact.io/website/docs/recipes/apigateway.md

 In these cases, you can't use static API tokens because you need access to the request information to construct a valid token.

-[Read](https://docs.pact.io/provider/handling_auth) our strategies for handling such use cases.
+See the [example recipe](/recipes/awssignedrequests), or [read](https://docs.pact.io/provider/handling_auth) our strategies for handling such use cases more generally.